 Ideas cafes are bespoke workshops organised to stimulate discussion around a societal theme.
 They are a great opportunity to network with other academics and local authorities to seek different views and discuss pressing issues.
 If you have an idea that you would like to run a workshop on then please contact RDS to discuss how to take this forward.

 RDS also organise Cafe Scientifique events to run on the first Tuesday of the month.
 Click here to see the latest event to be held.
 Attendance at these will show you how public engagement can shape your research ideas.
-If you are interested in holding an event yourself, then please contact our Public Engagement Officer, Natalie Day, for more details.
+If you are interested in holding an event yourself, then please contact our Public Engagement Officer, Adam Morris, for more details.

 Research and Knowledge Exchange Development Framework